Missile05/erlcPY/README.md

 server = ServerAPI(base_url, global_api_key, server_key)
 ```

-Now you can start using the API - here are a few examples:
+Now you can start using the API - here are a example:

 ```python
 from erlcpy import ServerAPI